 The message for potential landlords is clear – if you want to invest in buy-to-let then now is the time to buy, before the increases kick in.

-If you are thinking of buying a second property or buy-to-let investment in the Gloucester area, contact long-established local estate agents Farr & Farr on 01452 500025 or explore their website farrandfarr.co.uk.
-They will be happy to give you the benefit of their experience in the local property market to enable you to make the right investment decisions.
+If you are thinking of buying a second property or buy-to-let investment in the Gloucester area, contact long-established local estate agents Farr & Farr on 01452 500025 or explore our website farrandfarr.co.uk.
+We will be happy to give you the benefit of our experience in the local property market to enable you to make the right investment decisions.